DrGFreeman/pi-ip-broadcast/README.md

 -------------------------------------------------------------------------------
 ```

-If no broadcast is received from a specific IP address in a 150 seconds interval, the IP address will be removed from the list at the next refresh.
+If no broadcast is received from a specific IP address within a 150 seconds interval, the IP address will be removed from the list at the next refresh.

 # Remote access to the Raspberry Pi
 Once the IP address of a Raspberry Pi is known, this Raspberry Pi can be accessed remotely using different protocols.
 Refer to the [Remote Access](https://www.raspberrypi.org/documentation/remote-access/) section of the official Raspberry Pi documentation to learn more about the different ways of accessing a Raspberry Pi remotely.